 Key actions: Expels Dampness from the Lower Burner.
 Drains Heat from the Lower Burner.

-Er Miao San is a 2-ingredient Chinese Medicine formula with Phellodendron Bark (Huang Bo) as a principal ingredient.
+Er Miao San is a 2-ingredient Chinese Medicine formula.
 Invented in 1481 AD, it belongs to the category of formulas that expel Dampness.

 Besides Damp-Heat in the Lower Burner, Er Miao San is also used to treat Damp-Heat.